 What are the different whole life dividend options that Canada Life offers?

-- Cash payments: Receive dividends as cash payouts, though they may be taxable
+- Cash payments: Dividends can be received as cash payouts, providing immediate flexibility, though the amount received may be taxable depending on the policy’s adjusted cost basis

 Dividends in Canada Life’s participating policies are distributed based on the earnings of the participating (or “par”) account.
 This account combines premiums from all participating policyholders and invests them in a diverse portfolio of assets.